lynxcs/Posterr/README.md

 The application also comes with a chrome extension that adds a button to [theposterdb](https://theposterdb.com) which interacts with a flask server

-Currently, everything is still in development, and only movie poster management is working, with support for TV shows and collections coming soon.
+Currently, everything is still in development, and only movie and TV show poster management is working, with support for collections coming soon.

 ### Installation & usage
 #### **Chrome extension**